Finitary codings for the random-cluster model and other infinite-range monotone models: Introduction and main results

 \section{Introduction and main results}

 Consider an infinite graph $G = (\VV,E)$ and a random field $X = (X_v)_{v \in \VV}$ whose distribution is invariant under all automorphisms of $G$.
-This paper is concerned with the question of existence of codings (factor maps): is it possible to express $X$ as an automorphism-equivariant function of a random field $Y = (Y_v)_{v \in \VV}$, where the $Y_v$'s are independent and identically distributed?
+This paper is concerned with the question of existence of codings (factor maps): is it possible to express $X$ as an automorphism-equivariant function (which we call a coding) an \iid\ process --- i.e. a random field $Y = (Y_v)_{v \in \VV}$ where the $Y_v$'s are independent and identically distributed?
 The answer to this question depends on the graph $G$ and the random field $X$.
 The theory of such codings traces back to the seminal work of Ornstein~\cite{ornstein1970bernoulli} and later Keane and Smorodisnky~\cite{keane1979finitary}, who studied the case in which $G = \Z$ and $X$ itself is an \iid\ process.
 In this case, Keane and Smorodisnky showed that $X$ and $Y$ are finitarily isomorphic -- a stronger condition than the one we require.
 The study of the one-dimensional problem when $X$ is a more general process remains an active research topic.